-Applicants must submit a preliminary application for Anderson and a program application with the actual Washington Campus program.
-Both applications must be submitted to Erick Rodriguez in Anderson's Ford Advisement Center.
-Applicants must submit the preliminary application along with the following items:
+Applicants must submit an application to participate in the Washington Campus program.
+This application must be submitted to Marisa Martinez (firstname.lastname@example.org).
+Applicants must submit the following items:

 - A current UNM advisement transcript (unofficial) listing current semester courses.